Green Point, Central Coast

-The suburb is served by the Kincumber shopping centre, with a Coles supermarket, butcher, grocer and other stores and a variety of restaurants.
-There is an Aldi supermarket at nearby Erina.
-Much of Green Point is adjacent to Brisbane Water, providing water views to many residents.
+The suburb is served by the Erina Fair shopping complex and Green point shopping centre which includes a Coles supermarket and various cafes and restaurants, there is an Aldi supermarket further along Avoca Drive.
+Parts of Green Point are adjacent to Brisbane Water, providing water views to many residents.

 There is one private school, Green Point Christian College.

 Heritage listings

 Green Point has a number of heritage-listed sites, including: